 Between high school and college, Belfort and his companion made a staggering $20,000 throughout the summer.
 The main plot of Scorsese’s film, which follows Jordan Belfort (Leonardo DiCaprio) and his brokerage company Stratton Oakmont, is based on real-life events.

 Belfort was undoubtedly breaking hundreds of laws, many of which involved cheating his shareholders and manipulating the shares of numerous businesses.
-In his 2007 memoir, he constantly refers to this as “cult,” which he brainwashed young, primarily working-class adolescents from Long Island into.
+In his 2007 memoir, he constantly refers to this as a “cult,” which he brainwashed young, primarily working-class adolescents from Long Island into.

 While all of this was happening in his professional life, Belfort’s personal life was being torn apart by drug addictions, particularly cocaine and sedatives like Quaaludes.
 The Duchess of Bay Ridge, who was portrayed by Margot Robbie in the movie, was the lady with whom he had an affair with his first wife.